Skip to main content

 Go-to-market strategy

 Because its target audience is so vast, an event platform would be extremely hard to promote all at once.
 The most successful attempt I have seen so far is Luma, which focuses specifically on tech events.
-This seems to be a classic example of "finding a narrow edge and sticking to it" until the plaform is popular enough to allow for dilution into other verticals, such as sports events and sports events.
+This seems to be a classic example of "finding a narrow edge and sticking to it" until the plaform is popular enough to allow for dilution into other verticals, such as sports and music events.

 Technical vs business decentralisation